mrisen/inet-showcases/wireless/fragmentation/doc/index.rst

 - ``DCFnofrag``: The MAC uses DCF, and there is no fragmentation.
 It is expected that only a few of the large packets will be received successfully, throughput will be low.
 - ``DCFfrag``: The MAC uses DCF, and packets are fragmented.
 Due to the smaller fragments, packet error rate should decrease, and throughput should increase compared to the previous scenario.
-- ``HCFfrag``: The MAC uses HCF, packets are fragmented and trasmitted during a TXOP.
+- ``HCFfrag``: The MAC uses HCF, packets are fragmented and transmitted during a TXOP.
 Throughput should increase even more, as the sender node doesn't have to contend for channel access before transmitting each packet.
 - ``HCFfragblockack``: This is the same as the previous scenario, but block acknowledgments are enabled.
 Throughput should increase yet again, as the receiver node doesn't have to ACK each packet individually.

 The simulations will be run for 10 seconds, and we'll examine the number of packets received by the UDP application of ``wifiHost2``, and the application level throughput (the many small packets resulting from fragmentation doesn't affect the number of packets received by the UDP application, because they are defragmented by the MAC before they arrive at the UDP app).